 3.8.1.7 Carbon dioxide shall be supplied to the protected spaces through nozzles arranged in the upper part of these spaces.
-The piping for the distribution of fire extinguishing medium shall be arranged and discharge nozzles so positioned that a uniform distribution of carbon dioxide is obtained.
+The piping for the distribution of fire extinguishing medium shall be arranged and discharge nozzles so positioned that a uniform distribution of carbon dioxide is obtained which shall be confirmed by a hydraulic calculation.
 Where the floor plates of the machinery spaces of category A are placed higher than one meter above the tank top, a number of nozzles (about 15 % of the total number) shall be fitted in the upper portion of the space below the plates.